mockative/Kontinuity/README.md

   `@SharedImmutable` global variable.
 - [ ] Add type-local `@KontinuityScope` annotation to control the default scope on a per-type basis.
 - [ ] Add Swift mock library and generator
+- [ ] Consider rewriting `SharedFlow<T>` wrapper generation to generating 2 properties, one for the
+  flow, one for the value `%MValue`.

 ## Credits